Canada men's national soccer team

+Canada participated in its second FIFA World Cup in 2022 after finishing first in CONCACAF qualifying.

-Their most significant achievements are winning the 1985 CONCACAF Championship to qualify for the 1986 FIFA World Cup and winning the 2000 CONCACAF Gold Cup to qualify for the 2001 FIFA Confederations Cup.
-Canada is the only national team to win a Gold Cup aside from regional powerhouses Mexico and the United States.
-Canada also won a gold medal in the 1904 Summer Olympics.
-Canada participated in its second World Cup in 2022, and will co-host, along with the United States and Mexico, the 2026 FIFA World Cup.
+Previously, their top achievements were winning the 1985 CONCACAF Championship to qualify for the 1986 FIFA World Cup and winning the 2000 CONCACAF Gold Cup to qualify for the 2001 FIFA Confederations Cup.
+Canada is the only national team aside from CONCACAF powerhouses Mexico and the United States to win a Gold Cup.

+Canada will co-host the 2026 World Cup along with the United States and Mexico.

+Canada has won two titles in CONCACAF's premier competition (one CONCACAF Championship and one CONCACAF Gold Cup), and finished runners-up in the CONCACAF Nations League in the 2023 finals.
+It is also one of eight CONCACAF national teams to have participated in the Copa América, finishing fourth place in 2024 in its first appearance.
+Regionally, Canada won the North American Nations Cup as hosts in 1990 (organized by NAFU).